Badminton Club: The Badminton Club meets on Friday at 2:15 (Spring) in the Gym

 Adviser: Dr. Gnoza

-Pro-Life Club: Meets every Friday at 2:15 at Campus Ministry.
+Pro-Life Club: Meets every Wednesday or Friday at 2:15 at Campus Ministry.

 Adviser: Sister Marie Benedict